-- You can change the network type of ApsaraDB for Redis instances from classic network to VPC.
-However, you cannot change the network type from VPC to classic network.
-For more information, see Switch to VPC.
+- You can switch the network type of an ApsaraDB for Redis instance from classic network to VPC, but cannot switch from VPC to classic network.
+For more information, see Switch to VPC network.

 - Cluster: Cluster instances use an architecture with multiple data shards.
 Each data shard runs in a master-replica architecture.

 - Standard: Standard master-replica instances run in a master-replica architecture to ensure high availability.